shivahanifi/attentive-object-detection/iCub_tests/README.md

     - Heatmap closer to bleach 44/52
     <img src="Img/error_s5_mustard2.png">

+## Suggestions
-## Removing driller
+- Removing the driller

     Since detection module is having a problem with driller, we decided to remove the driller from the accuracy measurement and consider it as a distracting object in the experiment.
 With this choice the accuracy is 77%.
+- Improving heatmap generation
+- Avoiding outer parts when placing the objects
+- Considering depth